Skyfighter64/ALUP/Templates/README_Template_slave_device.md

 --------------------------------------------------------------------------

-This file is an example README file for slave device implementations of the ALUP according to its official implementation standard
+This file is an example README file for slave device implementations of the ALUP.

-This is NOT a form to just be filled and does not guarantee compliance with the official implementation standard just by using it.
 You can add/remove anything you'd like.
-Just make sure it complies with the official implementation standard.

 For an example, see [Arduino-ALUP](https://github.com/Skyfighter64/Arduino-ALUP/blob/master/README.md)